Getting Started with SoundQ

 Exporting sounds to other Applications

-To set the destination for your sounds, open the Send Panel:
+To set the destination and handle length for your sounds, open the Send to Panel:

 After selecting your destination, you can either hit the green SEND button in the bottom right corner, or simply hit the 🅂 key.